 In order to be able to exclude other conditions and confirm the clinical diagnosis of pharyngitis, the patient’s vaccination certificate should be presented to the physician.
 With regular successful vaccinations against diphtheria, at least the differential diagnosis of diphtheria can be excluded with certainty.

 The identification of the bacterial pathogen involves swabbing the throat (known as pharyngeal exudate) and targeted antibiotic treatment.
 Causal treatment of pharyngitis is not possible and also not necessary, since the disease subsides in most cases within a week, if the patient rests sufficiently and follows medical advice.

 Squamous Cell Carcinoma of the Floor of the Mouth

-The effect of smoking on this carcinogenic disease is easily explained: Carcinogenic components of cigarette smoke accumulate under the tongue in the saliva.
+The effect of smoking on this carcinogenic disease is easily explained: carcinogenic components of cigarette smoke accumulate under the tongue in the saliva.
 There, they have enough time to exert their harmful effect on the cells.
-Additional, regular, heavy alcohol consumption increases the risk of oral cancer even further.
+Additionally, regular, heavy alcohol consumption increases the risk of oral cancer even further.
 Poor oral hygiene and a diet low in vitamins, particularly a lack of vitamin A and C, can be harmful as well.